mysterioustrousers/flunk/README.md

-      flunk "Log In", "No username" do
-        desc       "Attempting to obtain an API token with the wrong password" path       "login"
+      flunk "User", "Log In", "No username" do desc       "Attempting to obtain an API token with the wrong password" path       "login"
         method     :get